leanderthiele/nuvoid_production/README_mysql.txt

 NOTE one may have to increase the max_connections variable for larger
      jobs, this can be done in the [mysqld] section in my.cnf

+PERFORMANCE
+I have done a test with 96 separate optuna processes, where the objective evaluation takes ~1 sec.
+This results in appreciable load on the head node SQL process.
+(a lot of threads with low CPU utilization).
+When I increase the objective evaluation time to 20 sec, we still have a lot of head node SQL processes but they are idle -- as expected.
+Hopefully sysadmins won't hate us for this...